Order of Glory

-The Order of Glory (Орден Славы) was a military decoration of the Soviet Union established by Decree of the Presidium of the Supreme Soviet on November 8, 1943.
+The Order of Glory (Орден Славы) was a military decoration of the Soviet Union established by Decree of the Presidium of the Supreme Soviet on 8 November 1943.
 It was awarded to soldiers and non-commissioned officers of the Red Army as well as to aviation junior lieutenants, for bravery in the face of the enemy.

-While the overwhelming majority of all Order of Glory awards was for combat valor in the Second World War (or the Great Patriotic War as it is known in Russia and some other post-Soviet states), there are documented instances of awards of the order's lowest class - its third class - for post-war Soviet military operations.
-Numbering among these were Order of Glory Third Class awards authorized for Soviet operations in support of the Korean War from 1950 to 1953 as well as for the Soviet invasion of Hungary in the fall of 1956.
+While the overwhelming majority of all Order of Glory awards was for combat valour in the Second World War (or the Great Patriotic War as it is known in Russia and some other post-Soviet states), there are documented instances of awards of the order's lowest class - its third class - for post-war Soviet military operations.
+Numbering among these were Order of Glory Third Class awards authorised for Soviet operations in support of the Korean War from 1950 to 1953 as well as for the Soviet invasion of Hungary in autumn of 1956.
 A small number of Order of Glory Third Class awards was also made in connection with armed border clashes with the People's Republic of China in 1969.

 The order became defunct with the dissolution of the Soviet Union.
-In 1992, the Cross of St. George was revived to serve the same purpose of recognizing enlisted personnel bravery.
+In 1992, the Cross of St. George was revived to serve the same purpose of recognising enlisted personnel bravery.

 Award statute

 The original statute from the 1943 decree establishing the Order stated that: "the Order of Glory is awarded to privates and sergeants of the Red Army, and to aviation junior lieutenants, who displayed glorious feats of bravery, courage and fearlessness in combat for the Soviet Motherland."

-The Decree of the Presidium of the Supreme Soviet of the USSR of October 7, 1951 amended the ranks to read: "privates, corporals and sergeants as well as aviation junior lieutenants."
+The Decree of the Presidium of the Supreme Soviet of the USSR of 7 October 1951 amended the ranks to read: "privates, corporals and sergeants as well as aviation junior lieutenants."

 The Order of Glory, which was modelled closely after the Tsarist Cross of St. George, was divided into three distinct classes.
 Like the Cross of St. George, a soldier would initially be recommended for the order's lowest class - in the case of the Order of Glory its third class.
-Subsequent distinct acts of valor could result in the soldier being recommended for the order's two remaining classes - its second and first class - which were awarded sequentially.
+Subsequent distinct acts of valour could result in the soldier being recommended for the order's two remaining classes - its second and first class - which were awarded sequentially.
 Soldiers who received each of the order's three classes were referred to as a "Full Cavalier of the Order of Glory" ("полный кавалер ордена Славы").
 In Soviet society they were accorded the same rights and privileges as those granted to personnel who had received the Hero of the Soviet Union title.
 All told, 2,656 Red Army soldiers (including four men who were also awarded the Hero of the Soviet Union title as well as four women) would attain Full Cavalier status.

 The Order of Glory was worn on the left side of the chest.
-In the presence of other USSR orders and medals it was worn immediately after the Order of the Badge of Honor.
+In the presence of other USSR orders and medals it was worn immediately after the Order of the Badge of Honour.
 If worn in the presence of awards of the Russian Federation, the latter have precedence.